Editorial Policies

 Financial competing interests may include, but are not limited to:

-- Paid employment or consultancy relationships;
+- Paid employment or consultancy;

 Non-financial competing interests that may affect the work include, but are not limited to:

-- Service as an expert witness;
+- Acting as an expert witness;

 - Membership in lobbying or advocacy organizations;

-Editors: Editors who have competing interests related to a manuscript must declare them—preferably at the pre-screening stage—and must not be involved in the editorial handling of that manuscript.
+Editors.
+Editors who have competing interests related to a manuscript must declare them—preferably at the pre-screening stage—and must not be involved in the editorial handling of that manuscript.
 Professional editors at Big.D may not hold financial or managerial interests in any commercial entities directly related to the journal’s scope that could compromise editorial independence.

 Diversity, Equity and Inclusion